 Blog Post Series Education Exercise Nutrition Stress

-Vitamin D is often discussed in relation to sunlight, food, and supplements because it sits at the intersection of all three.
-Unlike many other nutrients, it is not only consumed but also produced in the body under certain conditions, which makes it one of the more unique vitamins in everyday nutrition.
+Vitamin D is often discussed differently from many other nutrients because it sits at the intersection of sunlight, food, environment, and supplementation.
+Unlike nutrients that come only from diet, vitamin D is also produced in the body under certain conditions, which makes it one of the more unique vitamins within everyday nutrition.

 Nutrition Supplements